Consensys/quorum-dev-quickstart/files/orchestrate/README.md

 }
 ```

 Note: The generated account is automatically funded by the faucet service configured previously.
-Copy the account addresss
+Copy the account address
-and set the FROM_ACCOUNT value with this address in .env file, like so: `FROM_ACCOUNT=0xF0156f5949e4667E5396D41ff22616EDc21f0150`
+and set the `FROM_ACCOUNT` value with this address in `.env` file, like so: `FROM_ACCOUNT=0xF0156f5949e4667E5396D41ff22616EDc21f0150`

-##### Deploy the contract and send transactions
+##### Deploy the contract and send contract transactions

 Orchestrate manages blockchain transactions that are asynchronous by nature due to blockchain mining time.
 Orchestrate
 provides an event consumer to process transaction receipts when they are generated, and uses Apache Kafka to handle these